Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Audio recorders
 	- Cameras

 8. Fill in the blank: An intrusion detection system (IDS) <----> system activity and alerts on possible intrusions. monitors

-9. What is an example
+9. What is an example of a workflow